 The binding sites present in all MamM CTD metal-bound structures are consistent with those of other CDF protein binding sites.
-MamM PSs are composed of H264 (Cu2+-bound and Ni2+-bound structures) and E289 via a bridging water molecule (Cu2+-bound structure).
-In CzrB, six zinc ions are bound to the CTD through three sets of symmetric binding sites (Figure 2D) (23).
-Two Zn^{2+} ions are bound in symmetric PSs each by H258 (from one monomer), E282 and H280 (from the second monomer), where residues H258 and E282 are homologous to H264 and E289 in MamM PSs (H280 is homologous to S287 in MamM).
-Two additional Zn^{2+} ions are symmetrically bound by E282 and additional residues of the same monomer which are not homologous to any of the MamM CTD binding residues, but to residues that do not usually participate in metal binding.
-These residues also participate in the binding of the last two symmetric Zn2+ ions.
-Overall, this protein-Zn2+ interaction network stabilises Zn2+ binding in the peripheral sites, which are the only sites to exhibit binding by residues in both monomers, indicating that the PSs are important for conformational change in CrzB.
-In the YiiP bound structures, two symmetrical pairs of Zn2+ ions are bound in the same locations and by homologous residues to the first two Zn2+ pairs in CzrB (Figure 2D) (2, 4), further highlighting the importance of the peripheral sites.
-Although the E289 residue in MamM does not chelate the Cu^{2+} directly in the crystal structure, Zn^{2+} is bound by the homologous residues to E289 in the crystal structures of the other Zn2+-bound CDF proteins.
-Furthermore, E289 is crucial for proper function in vitro and in vivo (5).
-Thus, it is clear that E289 in MamM plays an important role in metalbinding for biological function.
+MamM PSs are composed of His-264 (Cu2+-bound and Ni2+-bound structures) and Glu-289 via a bridging water molecule (Cu2+-bound structure).
+In CzrB, six zinc ions are bound to the CTD through three sets of symmetric binding sites (Fig. 2D) (23).
+Two Zn^{2+} ions are bound in symmetric PSs each by His-258 (from one monomer), Glu-282, and His-280 (from the second monomer), where residues His-258 and Glu-282 are homologous to His-264 and Glu-289 in MamM PSs (His-280 is homologous to Ser-287 in MamM).
+Two additional Zn^{2+} ions are symmetrically bound by Glu-282, and additional residues of the same monomer that are not homologous to any of the MamM CTD binding residues but to residues that do not usually participate in metal binding.
+These residues also participate in the binding of the last two symmetric Zn^{2+} ions.

+Overall, this protein- Zn^{2+} interaction network stabilizes Zn^{2+} binding in the peripheral sites, which are the only sites to exhibit binding by residues in both monomers, indicating that the PSs are important for conformational change in CrzB.
+In the YiiP bound structures, two symmetrical pairs of Zn^{2+} ions are bound in the same locations and by homologous residues to the first two Zn^{2+} pairs in CzrB (Fig. 2D) (2, 4), further highlighting the importance of the peripheral sites.
+Although the Glu-289 residue in MamM does not chelate the Cu2+ directly in the crystal structure, Zn^{2+} is bound by the homologous residues to Glu-289 in the crystal structures of the other Zn^{2+} bound CDF proteins.
+Furthermore, Glu-289 is crucial for proper function in vitro and in vivo (5).
+Thus, it is clear that Glu-289 in MamM plays an important role in metal binding for biological function.